History and Philosophy

 Gregory Dodds, Chair; Terrie Aamodt, Montgomery Buell, Timothy Golden, Terrell Gottschall.

-The philosophy program encourages students to evaluate their personal philosophies within a Christian context.
-Course requirements provide a framework for students to develop critical thinking skills, to study major figures and schools in the history of philosophy, to draw connections between philosophy and other disciplines, and to analyze moral, spiritual, metaphysical, epistemological, and logical questions and issues.
-The minor in philosophy will enhance student preparation for graduate programs in the humanities and theology, and for professional programs in education, law, medicine, or government.
+The philosophy minor encourages students to evaluate their personal philosophies within a Christian context.
+Students studying philosophy hone their critical thinking skills, study major figures and schools in the history of philosophy, draw connections between philosophy and other disciplines, and analyze moral, spiritual, metaphysical, epistemological, and logical questions and issues.

 The legal studies minor is designed for students with an interest in a career in the legal professions and related fields, such as criminal justice.
 It is a particularly useful minor for any student planning to attend law school.
 As part of their preparation, students will study constitutional law, philosophy of law, the American government, and critical thinking, along with other legal, historical, and philosophical topics.